JetBrains/guide/site/go/tutorials/bedrock_with_go/getting_started/index.md

 ![step6](./images/step6.png)

-Once the user is created successfully, you will be redirected to users page.
+Once the user is created successfully, you will be redirected to the "users" page.
 Click the newly created user.

 ![step7](./images/step7.png)